UVU Parking Regulations 2013-2014

 - Parking Lots: 5 Miles per hour

 - Access Roads to Buildings and Parking Lots: 5 Miles per hour.

 1100.00 CITY, COUNTY, AND STATE LAWS: Drivers and pedestrians on University Property are subject to all laws and regulations of the City, County, and State.

 1200.00 ENFORCEMENT: The University President and Vice President of Administration and Finance have the authority to make regulations concerning parking, traffic, and traffic-related matters, as outlined in Utah Code 538-3-101 through 103 and 76-8-701.

 1300.00 LOST/STOLEN PERMITS: If your parking permit is lost or stolen, it becomes your responsibility to report it immediately.
 Any vehicle found displaying one of these permits will be subject to impound.
 There will be a fee to replace the permit.

 1300.01 REPLACEMENT PERMITS: If you lose your permit or have it stolen, there is a fee to replace the permit.
 For department owned service permits, the fee is $5.
 For vendor permits, the fee is half the original purchase price, or the current pro-rated amount, whichever is less.
+Lost/stolen Parking Garage permits will require a $100 fee for replacement.
 In addition to the replacement fee, a lost/stolen permit form must be filled out.
-Any vehicle found displaying a permit that was reported lost or stolen will be subject to impound as per regulation 700.03 above.
+Any vehicle found displaying a permit that was reported lost or stolen will be subject to impound and fines as per regulation 700.03 above.